 Overuse injuries related to sports account for many cases of elbow pain, but repetitive movements from other activities can lead to the same problems.
 The physicians at Barrington Orthopedic Specialists have extensive experience determining the exact cause of your elbow pain and developing an individualized treatment plan to keep you active.
-Please book an appointment online or call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+Call one of their offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Elbow pain stems from degenerative disease, injuries, and inflammation due to overuse.
 The most common causes include: